tokyo-cards/docs/en/collectables/non_primals.md

 For more details, see [Technology Specs](/wiki/?slug=tech_spec&lang=en)

-#### What do I get from the Ethereum Network Version ?
+## How do I become a Card Forger ?
-Anyone who successfully collects a full set of of cards with the same inscriptions, will be automatically granted [Gloves of the Ethereum Forger](), which enables a person to froge Non-Primal Card with [Primals](/wiki/?slug=/collectables/primals&lang=en) at the highest level.
+Anyone who successfully collects a full set of of cards with the same inscriptions, will be automatically granted [Gloves of the Ethereum Forger]() (from the Ethereum Version) which enables a person to froge Non-Primal Card with [Primals](/wiki/?slug=/collectables/primals&lang=en) at the highest level.

+It's slightly different for Polygon.

+For more detail checkout [Forging]()